Are you looking for a rewarding career in the health care sector? Become a Diagnostic Medical Sonographer by enrolling

-The 24-month full time program will prepare students to become competent in producing high quality images of multiple body parts and systems including the heart, abdomen, pelvis, blood vessels and obstetrical ultrasounds.
+The 24-month full time program will prepare students to become competent in producing high quality images of multiple body parts and systems including the heart, abdomen, pelvis, blood vessels and obstetrics/Gynecologic.

 Training is a combination of classes at the College of New Caledonia’s Prince George campus as well as hands on learning in a variety of hospitals and clinics.
 The CNC curriculum is mapped to the Sonography Canada National Competency Profile.